 - Early Retirement Reserve this reserve was established in order to cover future compensatory added years payments, associated with an early retirement during 2002/2003.
 This has ensured that the costs are covered in the year of retirement and will not lead to on-going revenue implications.
 The reserve will be reduced each year as payments are made to the Tyne and Wear Pension Fund. - Capital Developments Reserve this reserve was created to fund medium term and long term capital and revenue developments. - Resilience Reserve this reserve was established following a review of the potential liabilities arising from a major industrial dispute.
-Having considered the principles, criteria and framework upon which the Authority's Business Continuity Strategy should be based, the reserve is intended to ensure that the communities of Tyne and Wear are protected in the event of a major industrial dispute. - Budget Carry Forward Reserve - this reserve is used to fund the slippage of specific items of revenue expenditure. - New Dimensions Reserve - this reserve is used to provide for any adverse effect of planned changes in funding from specific to general grant and to provide resources to meet future specific costs in relation to delivering an appropriate response. - Community Safety Reserve this reserve was established to deliver community safety initiatives in future years.
-This follows the success of similar schemes carried out during previous years. - Civil Emergency Reserve this reserve was established to enable the Authority to respond to a major catastrophic event, either within Tyne and Wear, or another region, where there would likely be additional cost pressures placed upon the

-Authority (over and above the reimbursement level that might be expected from other Fire Authorities or through the Bellwin scheme).
+Having considered the principles, criteria and framework upon which the Authority's Business Continuity Strategy should be based, the reserve is intended to ensure that the communities of Tyne and Wear are protected in the event of a major industrial dispute. - Budget Carry Forward Reserve - this reserve is used to fund the slippage of specific items of revenue expenditure. - New Dimensions Reserve this reserve is used to provide for any adverse effect of planned changes in funding from specific to general grant and to provide resources to meet future specific costs in relation to delivering an appropriate response. - Community Safety Reserve this reserve was established to deliver community safety initiatives in future years.
+This follows the success of similar schemes carried out during previous years. - Civil Emergency Reserve this reserve was established to enable the Authority to respond to a major catastrophic event, either within Tyne and Wear, or another region, where there would likely be additional cost pressures placed upon the Authority (over and above the reimbursement level that might be expected from other Fire Authorities or through the Bellwin scheme).
 This reserve enables the Authority to deliver the necessary level of support without impacting on its revenue budget.

 - Carbon Management Plan Reserve this reserve was established as the Authority is currently working in partnership with the Carbon Trust and other Fire and Rescue Authorities in the region to develop a Carbon Reduction Plan.
-The implementation of this plan will necessitate some investment in order to make future savings, both in carbon emissions and energy bills. - Transformation and Reform Reserve this reserve was created to cover the expected costs of all major organisational changes and transformation projects required for the Authority to operate more efficiently and effectively. - Medium Term Planning Reserve this reserve was established to plan for the impact of government reductions in funding, due to localisation of the business rates retention system and the impact on precepting authorities of localisation of the council tax benefit scheme. - Command and Control Reserve this reserve was established for the Command and Control Grant received from DCLG, to be used during the year to finance replacement of the Command and Control System. - Emergency Services Mobile Communications Reserve this reserve was established for the ESMCP grant received from Home Office, to be used to implement the new wide area communications system.
+The implementation of this plan will necessitate some investment in order to make future savings, both in carbon emissions and energy bills. - Transformation and Reform Reserve this reserve was created to cover the expected costs of all major organisational changes and transformation projects required for the Authority to operate more efficiently and effectively. - Medium Term Planning Reserve this reserve was established to plan for the impact of Government reductions in funding, due to localisation of the business rates retention system and the impact on precepting authorities of localisation of the council tax benefit scheme. - Emergency Services Mobile Communications Reserve this reserve was established for the ESMCP grant received from Home Office, to be used to implement the new wide area communications system. - COVID-19 Reserve this reserve was temporarily established to deal with the implications of the COVID-19 pandemic, with an expected life of 12 months to be fully reviewed in March 2021.